APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 If, at its core, land and sovereignty are underlying issues in the this conflict, then America's history also harbors sordid acts---the murder and displacement of innocent civilians---over contested land.

-Accordingly, if any party may deem another "terrorist," depending on the lens used in judgement then the word for moral purposes has lost all meaning.
+Accordingly, if any party may deem another "terrorist" depending on the lens used in judgement, then the word for moral purposes has lost all meaning.

 From an academic lens, we need not know what they "are" based on a societal qualification.
 We understand an entity by the first principles of their actions based only in factual evidence.